cs109group18/project/data_integration_cleaning.md

 nav_include: 2
 ---

-Listed below are the gaps that we've identified in the extracted data, alongside the design decisions we made for re-formatting
+Listed below are the gaps that we've identified in the extracted data, alongside the design decisions we made for data preparation.

 **Crime Data (FBI Uniform Crime Reporting Program):**